pxc/gitbook/text/34_Git_Submodules/1_Submodules.markdown

 Partial checkouts of the superproject are possible: you can tell Git to clone none, some or all of the submodules.

-The linkgit:git-submodule[1] command is available since Git 1.5.3.
+The linkgit:git-submodule[1] command has been available since Git 1.5.3.
 Users with Git 1.5.2 can look up the submodule commits in the repository and manually check them out; earlier versions won't recognize the submodules at all.